 If the LEA agrees to statutory assessment, a more detailed assessment of the pupils' needs will be carried out over a number of weeks, as detailed in the diagram below.
 If the LEA declines to complete statutory assessment, Parents have the right to appeal this decision or the school can re-apply.

-EHCPs (and statements from the previous system) are formally reviewed annually.
+EHCPs are formally reviewed annually.

 6. SUPPORTING PARENTS/CARERS AND YOUNG PEOPLE

 Admissions Arrangements